mmamontx/ja2-stracciatella-mp/README.md

 ## Vision

 Basically, JA2 Stracciatella multiplayer is the same thing as the singleplayer, but enabling other players to observe everything from their PCs and use their own controls.
 It is just as if the players would play hotseat (like some of us did it as kids when we took turns to tell "our" merc what to do), but with 2+ PCs instead of a single one.
 Considering this the changes are not expected to be too complex and mostly would consist of minor alterations caused by the fact that the original code is not designed for multiplayer.
-At the same time it is rather "immersive", which makes it relatively easy to be adapted for handling MP logic.
+At the same time the code is rather "immersive", which makes it relatively easy to be adapted for handling MP logic.
 The cornerstone of this is that somehow all the game status has to be synchronized between the players.
 JA2 1.13 handles this rather plainly by a number of callbacks that manually reflect parameters of individual objects to other players when various game events happen.
 Since the code is big, as the game session moves forward, the inability to track down everything causes discrepancies between what players observe and, eventually, crashes.
 Moreover, this approach would probably require too much "manual" effort to enable the campaign.
 Here, RakNet object replication mechanism is used to address this problem and handle it in a more natural fashion.
 The implementation approach is straightforward: start the regular game from the beginning and introduce multiplayer functionality where it is naturally expected.
 Fix crashes caused by changes; if necessary, add supporting code and structures; and move forward step by step.

 ## Manifesto